yegor256/blog/_posts/2017/may/2017-05-10-inversion-of-control.md

 This is pretty much everything you need to know about IoC.

+{% quote The main point of IoC: we must not deal with data, but instead only with object composition. %}

 Does it have anything to do with
 [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) containers?
 Well, of course, we _could_ put the book into a container, inject the entire